backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ECS.md

 > *ECS Task Role*: Permissions related to *talking to services*.
 > - Each task should have a *specific role*.
 > - Use *different roles for the different ECS Services* you run
-> - Task Role is defined in the task definition
+> - Task Role is defined in the task definition.
 > ---
 > ![[attachments/Pasted image 20220425201355.png]]